This sweet button shoulder dress is perfect for baby and includes a step by step sewing tutorial and pdf pattern.

-Hey y’all – today is our last sewing for babies month tutorial, and we’re going to sew a baby dress pattern!
+Hey y’all, today we’re going to sew a baby dress pattern!
 I just love short little dresses on babies with chubby little thighs, and this dress is also perfect for that other Southern baby-wear staple – MONOGRAMS!
-Since the bodice is fully lined, it’s a great piece to monogram because you know that the back of the monogram won’t be touching the baby.
+Since the bodice is fully lined, it’s a great piece to monogram because you know that the wrong side of the monogram won’t touch the baby.

-The 0-3m size is free to newsletter subscribers, details further in post.
-If you need a different size, the Raleigh Romper and Dress pattern is available for purchase and comes in sizes NB-3T.
+The 0-3m size sewing pattern is free to newsletter subscribers, details further in post.
+If you need a different size, the Raleigh Romper and Dress pattern is available for purchase and comes in sizes newborn-3T.
 To buy the Raleigh Romper and Dress Pattern, click the Buy Now button below.
 You’ll get an email with your download link after payment.

 The fabric I used for this dress is from the Riley Blake Rodeo Rider collection.
 I used Rodeo Calico Mint for the dress and then I just had to make some coordinating bloomers with ruffles from a different pattern in Rodeo Stars Mint.
 (Note that both of these fabrics are now out of print).
 This pattern can even be sewn by beginners if you replace the shoulder buttons with sew on snaps.
 I consider buttonholes to be an above beginner skill.
 However, snaps that are hand sewn are more beginner friendly closures.